roybailey/sparkjava-retrofit-react/README.md

 > See [`RestfulControllerTest`](src/test/java/me/roybailey/http/RestfulControllerTest)

-This project was built and tested on Mac, using Chrome, with JDK 1.8.0_05-b13.
+This project was built and tested on a Mac laptop, using Chrome, with JDK 1.8.0_05-b13.
 It has not been tested/built on any Windows or Linux platforms but should all work being Java based.

 ## Dependencies